vherolf/bigredbutton/README.md

 # Testing from Android

-**
-DISCALIMER - Android Terminals are made for easy use on touchscreens and are not real terminals and not all events are given thro.
+** DISCALIMER - Android Terminals are made for easy use on touchscreens and are not real terminals and not all events are given thro.

-This is only to test what works.
+This is only to test what works. **
-**

-With "JuicySSH" App I had some troubles and quited testing.
+With "JuicySSH" App I had some troubles and quited testing, but simple button clicks seems to work.

 With the "Termius" App
 - [x] Button click works